AdobeDocs/campaign-learn.en/help/data-management/change-data-source.md

 ---
 # Change the data source

-Learn how to change the data source of a workflow working table using the Change Data Source Activity to flexibly manage data across different data sources such as FDA, FFDA, and local database.
+Learn how to change the data source of a workflow working table using the Change Data Source Activity to flexibly manage data across different data sources, such as FDA, FFDA, and local database.

 >[!VIDEO](https://video.tv.adobe.com/v/340064?quality=12&learn=on){transcript=true}

-See the [product documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/config/workflows.html?lang=en#change-data-source-activity) for more information on this feature.